atomisthq/docs/docs/automations/slack.md

 message as first argument.
 A simple `string` message can still have some basic formatting.

-Here are a couple of examples for simple messages:
+Here are a couple of examples of simple messages:

 | Code | Output |
 |------|--------|